rwarford/ansible-k8s/README.md

 2. Change to the roles/kubernetes-nodes/files/usr/bin directory.
 3. Extract the kubelet and kubectl files.

-## Create a cluster
+## Creating a cluster
 1. Create three nodes running Ubuntu 16.04 server.

    a.
-Set the hostname for each node.
-Name the master testk8m01 and the two works testk8n01 and testk8n02.
+Set the host name for each node.
+Name the master `testk8m01` and the two workers `testk8n01` and `testk8n02`.
       ```bash
       sudo hostnamectl set-hostname $nodename
       sudo vim /etc/hosts